 Once your eggs reach a specific growth stage, it is time for egg collection.
 This is when you find out how many eggs you will be donating.

-It is a simple procedure carried out in our clinic theatre under light sedation.
+It is a simple procedure carried out in our clinic theatre under a local anaesthetic and oral sedation.
 You will be supported by our theatre team and Fertility Nurses during egg collection and post-donation, to make sure you are feeling well.